 Immediately, you’ve probably entertained visions of sipping martinis on the beach – maybe for a month or longer – while your co-workers come and go as they please (when inspiration finds them and pulls them back).
 Want to extend that vacation another week?
 Sure.
 You have unlimited vacation days, after all.

-Your PR stunt may temporarily boost you up the “100 Best Companies to Work for” lists and even lure in a few new talented employees.
+These corporate PR stunts may temporarily boost these megacorps up the “100 Best Companies to Work for” lists and even lure in a few new talented employees.
 I, on the other hand, will happily take my limited annual allotment of vacation days over your utopian unlimited days.
 If you’re a reader, you would be wise to do the same and not get baited by this wolf in a sheep’s clothing.
 Here’s why:

 Americans are taking only 51% of their paid vacation days.
 And 61% of those who do are working while they are on vacation.
 Think about that for a minute – even when we are given a “budget” of days to spend, we only spend half of it, on average.
 And you know how much Americans love spending their budget <winking at you, negative personal savings rate>.